10 Reasons Why Panic Buttons are a Must-Have Hotel Technology for 2021 and Beyond

 About React Mobile

 Founded in 2013, React Mobile is a global leader in providing panic button solutions for hotels.
-Our best-in-class hospitality safety platform helps hotels keep their employees safe.
-The React Mobile system is an open and flexible platform that allows management to deploy response resources to the exact location of an emergency within seconds of an alert, getting help to where it"s needed anywhere on or off property.
-In an emergency quick response times are essential and React Mobile provides the tools for a rapid response.
-For more information, visit http://www.reactmobile.com.
+Our best in class hospitality safety platform helps hotels keep their employees safe.
+The React Mobile system is an open and flexible platform that allows management to deploy response resources to the exact location of an emergency within seconds of an alert, getting help to where it's needed anywhere on or off property.
+In an emergency quick response times are essential and React Mobile gives you the tools to react fast.
+For more information, visit www.reactmobile.com.